The Most Critical Piece of Unlocking Sustainable Wealth

 I believe like the combination of a vault if you don’t have the combination numbers in the right order the vault will not open.
 If you follow the rule I am suggesting it will not matter if you purchase investment real estate in good times or bad times, you will succeed in building a strong foundation, unlocking sustainable wealth and creating a living legacy.

 The three components of your combination placed in this order; first, is net income revenue.
 Drew Brees; Super Bowl XLIV MVP and Quarterback for the New Orleans Saints said’” You can’t go broke taking a profit.”
-Drew was referring to moving the ball forward down the field when you are on offense.
+Drew was referring to moving the ball forward down the field when you are on offence.
 This situation is also real in real estate investing.

 According to Investopedia.com; “Net Income is calculated by taking revenues and adjusting for the cost of doing business, depreciation, interest, taxes and other expenses.”
 Net income is often referred to as “the bottom-line” since the net income is at the bottom of the income statement.